IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Experiments

-{\bf K30.} Thirty clusters in $R^2$~\cite{CNAK_2021}.
+{\bf Compound.} Compound~\cite{Compound} is a synthetic dataset having $n=399$, $d=2$ and $K=6$. \\ {\bf K30.} Thirty clusters in $R^2$~\cite{CNAK_2021}.
 Each cluster contains 25 observations.
 They are an independent bivariate normal random variable with identity covariance matrix and an appropriate mean vector.
 The range of each feature variable is between 0 to 100.
 Each mean is randomly generated.
-The Euclidean distance between the mean of two clusters is less than 10. \\
+The Euclidean distance between the mean of two clusters is less than 10.\\

 {\bf D31.} D31~\cite{D31} is a synthetic dataset having $n=3100$, $d=2$ and $K=31$.
 Here, clusters are very closely spaced compared to $K30$.\\